 What transformations are still needed at Valle de los Caídos so as not to create a cenotaph – an empty burial monument?

-The basilica-crypt, piercing the granite mountain, is open to an esplanade with scenic landscape views.
-Access to the Valle de los Caídos monument is provided by ‘pilgrimage’-style paths and drives, which are embedded within a sophisticated large-scale landscape design in a terrain that still holds remains of the barracks of the prisoners of war.
+The basilica-crypt, piercing the granite mountain, opens to an esplanade with scenic landscape views.
+Access to the Valle de los Caídos monument is provided by ‘pilgrimage’-style paths and drives, which are embedded within a sophisticated large-scale landscape design in a terrain that still holds remnants of the barracks of the prisoners of war.

 Over the past few years, there has been an intensifying discourse and controversial public debate in Spanish society and politics about the transformations needed to be pursued at Valle de los Caídos.
 Nevertheless there has been no artistic approach to find new possibilities and paths to transform and reinterpret Valle de los Caídos.